files-community/Website/src/routes/docs/contributing/code-style/+page.md

 2. Use PascalCase prefixed with `I` for interfaces
 3. Use PascalCase for structs
 4. Use PascalCase for functions/methods
-5. Use "Base" prefix for base classes
+5. Use "Base" prefix for abstract classes
 6. Use "Service" suffix for service classes and interfaces
 7. Use "Model" suffix for model classes
 8. Use "ViewModel" suffix for view model classes
 9. Use "Dialog" suffix for dialog controls
 10. Use "Page" suffix for pages
-11. Use "Async" suffix for async methods
+11. Use "Async" suffix for async methods except for event methods

 ### 2. Naming notation for variables

-1. Use PascalCase for properties and static fields/properties
+1. Use PascalCase for properties
 2. Use PascalCase prefixed with `_` for properties' backing fields
-3. Use camelCase for protected, public fields, protected fields backing properties, and method parameters
+3. Use camelCase for fields, method parameters
-4. Use camelCase prefixed with `_` for private fields
+4. Use camelCase prefixed with `_` for fields
 5. Use Hungarian Notation only for OS functions/API calls
 6. Use UPPER_CASE for constant variables
 7. Use predefined primitive types like `int`, `long`, `string` instead of `Int32`, `Int64`, `String`